frabjous/open-guide-typesetting-framework/doc/configuration.md

 }
 ```

 This should be a HTML string that includes certain metadata fields written in all caps (in this example, "`VOLUME`", "`NUMBER`", "`TITLE`" and "`AUTHOR`").
-This is only used internally in the framework and specifies how the header of a given type of assignment should appear inside the framework for a given document listing in the list of current assignments or archived assignments.
+This is only used internally in the framework and specifies how the header for a listing for a document of a given type should appear inside the framework in the list of current assignments or archived assignments.

 ## Other Documentation